Fedict/fts-gui-sign/documentation/description app modules.md

 the navbar of the application

 ## signWizard
-the sign functionalitie wizard
+the sign functionality wizard

 + actions
   + the redux actions used in the application
 + messages
-  + error messages specific to the sign funtionalety
+  + error messages specific to the sign functionality
 + pages
   + containers of the pages of the wizard
 + reducers